BizzAppDev-Systems/custom_background/README.rst

 Installation
 ============

-For testing it it is also necessary to have the ``pypdf2`` app installed:
+For testing it is also necessary to have the ``pypdf2`` app installed:

 Ubuntu ::